 Using public transportation abroad, isn’t always easy.
 If you are planning to use it, prepare how the public transportation system works, including buying tickets, know which bus will bring you home, and know the difference between a real taxi and a ‘fake’ taxi who will charge you ridiculous rates or surcharges.

 8. Be aware of your clothing

 When a country has dress code guidelines (e.g. Islamic countries) make sure to wear the right clothes as a sign of respect.
+This is one of the most important travel safety tips.
 You don’t want to offend locals with what you’re wearing.
 Also don’t wear clothes that scream ‘Tourists’.
 This will make you a target for scammers and thieves.